It seems to me that there is a similarity between Rheumatoid Arthritis,

 everything goes quickly.
 I wasn't able to work, and my shop wasn't making

 enough to pay the rent.
 I had taken a second mortgage on the house.
-The

-so thin my friends thought that I had cancer.
+and I was so thin my friends thought that I had cancer.

 Three months later and I was still on crutches.
-I closed the shop and had to
+I closed the shop and had

-relationship to disease, fatigue and pain.
+in relationship to disease, fatigue and pain.